Gydo-Team/gydo.js/README.md

 # gydo.js

-'gydo.js' is a form of discord.js designed to simplify the process of creating a Discord bot.
+'Gydo-js' is a form of discord.js designed to simplify the process of creating a Discord bot.

 ## Table of Contents